tshamala-pathy/tshamala-pathy/README.md

 Passionate about creating robust software solutions with a keen interest in open-source projects.
 Experienced in Python language, Django framework, and HyperText Markup Language(HTML).
 Strong problem-solving skills and a commitment to continuous learning.
-Currently based in South Africa.
+Currently based in South Africa/Cape Town.

 ## Skills